 The Workplace Game helps organisations to utilize their work environment more effectively by making behaviour in and around the work environment open for discussion

-The game consists of a deck of cards.
-Each card describes an indistinct or tricky workplace situation relevant for working in a innovative (NWoW) office.
+The game consists of a deck of cards describing indistinct or tricky workplace situations relevant for working in a innovative (NWoW) office.
 For example: "It is 9 p.m.
 A client sends you a mail with an urgent question.
 What would you do?"
-The cards check expertise and knowledge and evoke debate about office values and norms, attitude and behavior.
+Or: “In the new work organisation employees will be given more autonomy.
+This means your control as a manager over your staff will diminish.
+How do you feel about this?”
+The cards check for expertise and knowledge and evoke debate about office values and norms, attitude and behavior.

-The game is available in four languages: English, French, German, Dutch.
+The game is available in four languages: English, French, German and Dutch.

 The Workplace Game can be used to discuss behaviour in the work environment.
 By discussing behaviour inside (and outside) the office, it makes office users aware of how they and their colleagues act and interact.
 The game helps users to anticipate the new working environment or understand its merits better.
 The game may help to enlarge acceptance for the new office concept.